-In order to have the motivation to really become an expert in all matters family history-related, it helps to have some reasons to get started.
+To have the motivation to become an expert in all matters family history-related, it helps to have the inspiration to get started.
 Thankfully, you have found yourself in the right place.

 1. Create a Sense of Empathy